 How EPA is supporting Victorians during coronavirus

-We recognise the challenge coronavirus presents.
 We recommend all duty holders create and adopt a business continuity plan.
 It’s essential to decide what should happen in the short to medium term and consider longer-term impacts.
 Always follow state and federal governments’ advice, and any specific health advice for your sector.

 As a duty holder, you remain responsible for environmental impacts from your activities.
 Keep this in mind when you’re making business continuity plans.

 - maintain your equipment and manage stockpiles in line with your licence conditions to make sure that pollution doesn't occur

 - meet your duty when you dispose of solid and liquid waste to licensed facilities.

 Duty holders in the waste industry should communicate with clients and EPA if they predict service disruptions.

 If you conduct your activities under an EPA licence or other approval, you must continue to comply with your existing conditions.